 Method

-Why is this rule in place?
+Why is this rule important?

-For hygiene reasons Floating hair in the bath is considered one of the most unhygienic actions.
-Hair can carry dirt, oils, and shampoo residue.
+Floating hair in the bath is considered one of the most unhygienic acts.
+Hair can carry dirt, oils, and shampoo residues.
+No one wants to enter a bath with someone else's hair floating in it.

 Many facilities sell or provide hair ties for free at the entrance of the changing room or bathroom.